 It’s estimated that 1 in 26 people in the United States will develop epilepsy during their lifetime, whether in childhood or as a retired adult.
 Sharisse Stephenson, MD, at Neurological Associates of North Texas specializes in epilepsy, helping patients control their seizures with medications and creating a lifestyle plan to stay healthy and safe.
-To learn more about epilepsy treatment, call one of the offices in Abilene or Dallas, Texas, or book an appointment online today.
+To learn more about epilepsy treatment, call the office in Dallas, Texas, or book an appointment online today.

 Epilepsy occurs when a change in your brain’s electrical activity causes a seizure.
 The nerves throughout your brain normally transmit small electrical impulses in an orderly pattern.
 When you have epilepsy, this normal electrical rhythm is interrupted with sudden bursts of uncontrolled electrical impulses that briefly affect your consciousness, movements, or sensations.